miroiu/nodify/.github/ISSUE_TEMPLATE/add_example_app.md

 ---
-name: Example application
+name: 🚀 Example application
 about: Suggest an example application that others can benefit from
-title: "[Example]"
+title: "[Application]"
-labels: example
+labels: application
 assignees: miroiu

 ---